TENANCY AGREEMENT FOR ALLOTMENT GARDENS – THE MILE POCKLINGTON

 - t.
 When using any herbicide sprays or fertilizers – the tenant shall take all reasonable care to ensure that adjoining hedges, trees and other members’ crops are not adversely affected.
 Should any damage occur, the member must compensate or replant.
 Any chemicals used must be approved for garden use only, whether for spraying, seed dressing or any other purpose whatsoever and must cause the least harm to other tenants, and wildlife, other than vermin or pests.
 The use of back-pack pressure sprayers is not permitted without the consent of the Association.

 - u.
 Carpet or any type of flooring material is not permitted on site, but polythene sheeting or cardboard may be used as a short-term temporary measure to suppress weeds or protect grass (e.g., deliveries of manure or other garden related materials) provided it is properly secured.
 Used tyres must not be brought onto site.

 - The Association shall pay all rates, taxes, dues or other assessments which may at any time be levied or charged upon the allotment garden.

-- Any notice required by this agreement to be given to the Association shall be delivered to or emailed to the Secretary of the Association via the PAA post boxes on the sheds of Plots 42 and 96 or via e-mail firstname.lastname@example.org any notice to be given to the tenant shall be treated as sufficiently served if left at or delivered by post at the postal or email address held on the tenant list.
-It is the tenants’ responsibility to ensure any changes to contact information is communicated using the means outlined above.
+- Any notice required by this agreement to be given to the Association shall be delivered to or emailed to the Secretary of the Association via the PAA post boxes on the sheds of Plots 42 and 75a or via e-mail firstname.lastname@example.org, and any notice to be given to the tenant shall be treated as sufficiently served if left at or delivered by post at the postal or email address held on the tenant list.
+It is the tenants’ responsibility to ensure any change to contact information is communicated using the means outlined above.

 - This tenancy agreement is subject to alteration by the Association by giving three months’ notice of any prospective change.
 A notice setting out the proposed change will be exhibited on the entrance to the allotment site.
 Any objection to such changes will be debated by the next committee meeting of the Association before implementation.